leonardodalinky/pywmapi/README.md

   * 🆖 register
   * 🆖 restore password
 * profile
-  * 🔲 get current user's profile
+  * ✅ get current user's profile
   * 🔲 manage current user profile
-  * 🔲 get a user's profile
+  * ✅ get a user's profile
   * 🔲 get all of a user's achievements
   * 🔲 get all of a user's reviews
 * items
   * ✅ list all tradable items
   * ✅ get info about an item
-  * ✅ get list of orders of an item
 * statistics
   * ✅ get statistics of an item
   * 🔲 get global market statistics
 * orders
-  * 🔲 get orders of a single item
+  * ✅ get orders of a single item
   * 🔲 get orders for the last 4 hours
   * 🔲 get individual order from current profile
   * 🔲 update a single order on the current profile